camillac/holmies/README.md

 move explorer to the new spot

-if (new spot is not a WALL)
+if (new spot is not a WALL) //check current spot

-and repeat the problem starting with that new spot
+repeat the problem starting with that new spot